braxtons12/Cnx/README.md

 - Iterators, Ranges, and `foreach` loops (equivalent to C++'s `for(elem : collection)`)
 - Human-readable (no more having to remember which character combination corresonds to which type in `printf`), type-safe string formatting and formatted I/O via the `CnxFormat` Trait
+- More intuitive, more performant file API with `CnxFile`, along with simple file system interaction API with `CnxPath`

 ##### Why not standard C?